Philip Begho: Themes and style

 Philip Begho's awareness of the profound influence the literary and dramatic arts have in shaping societal values is evident in his work, and his fiction, whether for adults or for children, is thematically preoccupied with such virtues as truth, righteousness and justice and their place in combating societal ills.
 One critic has in fact gone as far as saying that he uses creative literature to bring people closer to God.

-As for style, Philip Begho, even in his prose, embraces drama with a strong appetite, and his stories and plots do not shy away from the sensational, thus lighting up the face of serious issues.
-Nor is he averse to mixing prose with poetry and soaring away on lyrical flights, while keeping a good rein on his story-telling.
-His verse, a medium not familiar perhaps to the average person, is verse executed in a simple, lucid and entertaining way.
+As for style, Philip Begho, embraces drama and mixes prose with poetry.

 Life outside writing

 Philip Begho is an Evangelical Christian who claims to have had an encounter with Christ Jesus that turned his life around in 1986.
 He is quick to attribute the direction of his work and its volume to divine guidance and help.
 When not writing he engages in Christian counselling and career coaching and makes time to run play-and-learn groups for children.
 He enjoys the theatre, movies, music, dancing, walking, tennis, badminton and swimming.